okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 The library will will use is `sklearn`.

 `sklearn` is SideKick learn and is an amazing library.
+We import Imputer to help with the preprocessing.

 ```python
 from sklean.preprocessing import Imputer